andyg2/recamera-sscma-node-protocol-mqtt/readme.md

 This code has not been fully tested and is just a basic example program - as such, it may require further adjustments to work as expected.

+### Furthermore this is just an experimental repository with frequent breaking changes.
+Use at your own risk.

 Experimental additions:

 - Track each entity individually: KalmanFilter and Quadratic Masked Histogram